BearGS/chat/README.md

 # chat
-A sdk that comunicates with electron client
+A sdk that comunicates with electron client.